chrisalxlng/macos-config/config.md

 ### Keyboard

 - Text
-    - disable "Autocorrect"
+    - Disable "Autocorrect"
-    - disable "Capitalise word automatically"
+    - Disable "Capitalise word automatically"
-    - disable "Add full stop with double-space"
+    - Disable "Add full stop with double-space"
-    - disable "Use smart quotes and dashes"
+    - Disable "Use smart quotes and dashes"
-    - use " for double quotes
+    - Use " for double quotes
-    - use ' for single quotes
+    - Use ' for single quotes
+- Shortcuts
+    - Disable `Spotlight`

 ### Spotlight